You’re pumped about spending hot summer days on your boat.

 The best part of boating for dogs is probably the swimming.
 They love getting wet and mucky.
 If you’ve got kids or anyone else on board who’s going to be diving into water and splashing around, I’m betting that your dog won’t be able to resist jumping overboard with them.

-The question is: How can you get that water-logger dog in and out of the water?
+The question is: How can you get that water-logged dog in and out of the water?
 If you’ve attempted this by hand, you’ll know that it’s uniquely difficult to hoist a big, wiggling, wet and slippery dog out of the water and back onto the boat’s deck.
 Many an arm has been scratched up by doggy claws and many a back has been strained this way.

 Answer: A pet boat ladder that’s safe and reliable.

-My Favorite: Paws Aboard Doggy Boat Ladder
+My Favorite: Paws Aboard Doggy Boat Ladder (Available on Amazon)

 Check this Paws Aboard ladder out.
 It’s slip-resistant (no falling back in), portable and durable ( perfect for boats), reduces straining and possible injury (for you and Fido), it’s lightweight (easier to install/remove) and it’s easy to attach and remove (less headaches).
 Oh, and it’s bright yellow (for high visibility).